Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

     Car2 ---> Car3
     Car3 ---> Car2
 ```
-A sentinel node, is dummy node that is added to the beginning or end to make sure there is always a node available even if the list is empty.
+A sentinel node, is a dummy node that is added to the beginning or end to make sure there is always a node available even if the list is empty.
 I prefer to call this the *master* node.
 ```mermaid
 flowchart LR
     master((Car fleet))